rifatcakir/battleship-game/README.md

   Clearly depict how each service interacts, communicates, and collaborates.
 - [x] Complete README overview, technologies, and microservices descriptions.
 - [x] Add gameplay mechanics, communication patterns, testing, metrics monitoring, and HATEOAS.
+- [x] Mutation tests
-- [ ] **Stress Testing**: Perform stress testing to assess the application's performance and scalability under heavy loads.
+- [ ] **Performance Testing**: Perform stress testing to assess the application's performance and scalability under heavy loads.
 Document the testing process, tools used, and results in the README.
 - [ ] **Kubernetes Configuration**: Provide instructions on how to deploy the microservices using Kubernetes.
 Include YAML configuration files and step-by-step deployment guidelines.